jrtaylor71/ESP32-DevKitC3-Simple-Thermostat-PCB/case/README.md

 ## Credits

-Case designed for the ESP32-S3 Smart Thermostat project by Jonn Taylor.
+Case designed for the ESP32-S3 Simple Thermostat project by Jonn Taylor.
 PCB design by Stefan Meisner.

 ## Version History